Of Pencils and Computers

 This is a paper that I wrote a long time ago and for which I still get frequent requests.
 Although I got a “revise and resubmit” from a prestigious journal, I never rewrote the paper because I thought there were errors in the approach.
 There are definitely mistakes in the paper, but in retrospect I regret not revising it.
 I believe the paper was very influential in making people think about the proper interpretation of instrumental variables when coefficients are not constant and, in particular, laid some of the groundwork for the work of Josh Angrist and Guido Imbens on LATE and the work of Jim Heckman and his coauthors on the interpretation of instrumental variables.
 I post it here for the historical record.

-We examine the effect of teenage childbearing on the adult outcomes of a sample of women who gave birth, miscarried or had an abortion as teenagers.
-Because teens who abort are more favorably selected than the set of teens who become pregnant, teens who miscarry are less favorably selected than those who either give birth or abort but more favorably selected than those who give birth.
-Consequently, using miscarriage as an instrument for non-birth is biased towards a benign view of teen motherhood while OLS on a sample of those giving birth or miscarrying is biased towards a negative view.
-We derive a consistent estimate based on a weighted average of OLS and IV.
-The estimated effects are generally adverse but modest.
+Miscarriage, even if biologically random, is not socially random.
+Willingness to abort reduces miscarriage risk.
+Because abortions are favorably selected among pregnant teens, those miscarrying are less favorably selected than those giving birth or aborting but more favorably selected than those giving birth.
+Therefore, using miscarriage as an instrument is biased towards a benign view of teen motherhood while OLS on just those giving birth or miscarrying has the opposite bias.
+We derive a consistent estimator that reduces to a weighted average of OLS and IV when outcomes are independent of abortion timing.
+Estimated effects are generally adverse but modest.

 Social Ties and the Job Search of Recent Immigrants (with Deepti Goel)